 A missed school day is a lost opportunity for students to learn.
 There is a direct correlation between students who attend school regularly and higher academic achievement levels.
 In order to reach our Destination 2020 goal on attendance, students can miss no more than 17 days of school per year.
 This may seem like a lot but it's less than two absences per month.

 Excused and unexcused absences

 If a student misses school, parents are encouraged to work with their child's teacher and principal to determine the appropriate make-up work and timeline to complete the work.
 The district has updated the make-up procedures for class work, assignments and tests.
-A supplemental page has been issued for the student handbook that explains the new procedures.
+The procedures are outlined in the student handbooks.

-An automated “robocall” attendance phone message will go out this year to all students with an unexcused absence, including elementary students.
+An automated “robocall” attendance phone message goes out to all students with an unexcused absence.
 Standard practice is for middle and high school calls to go out at the end of the business day.
-For the upcoming year, elementary households will also receive calls, beginning at 11 a.m.
+Elementary households will also receive calls, beginning at 11 a.m.

 The recorded attendance notification message is the district’s official parent notification of an unexcused absence.
 The attendance notification messages are translated into five of the district’s most common languages besides English.

 that you can also access from